 The signal intensity is normalised to unity based on global image maxima and minima.
-The second step is to smooth the image using a suitably method and filter size such as a moving mean filter, with a size kernel associated from the estimated optical resolution of the system, which can also be dynamically or non-linearly adjusted for the location in the reactants or products (Kaiser and Frank, 2007; Kamal et al, 2017b; Malm et al, 2000a).
-After normalisation, the choice of using maximum gradient of pixel intensity based on the Canny method (Canny, 1986) to define the flame edge is used.
-Using the position of maximum gradient (Canny method) (Canny, 1986) can be more sensitive to the presence of noise.
-Edge detection with gradients has been applied on CH2O-PLIF or OH-PLIF images to define flame edges in a number of studies (Wang et al, 2019; Barlow et al, 2009; Malm et al, 2000b; Hartung et al, 2008; Peterson et al, 2019; Ayoola et al, 2006).
+The second step is to smooth the image using a suitably method and filter size such as a moving mean filter, with a size kernel associated from the estimated optical resolution of the system, which can also be dynamically or non-linearly adjusted for the location in the reactants or products (Kaiser and Frank 2007; Kamal et al. 2017; Malm et al. 2000).
+After normalisation, the choice of using maximum gradient of pixel intensity based on the Canny method (Canny 1986) to define the flame edge is used.
+Using the position of maximum gradient (Canny method) (Canny 1986) can be more sensitive to the presence of noise.
+Edge detection with gradients has been applied on CH_2O -PLIF or OH-PLIF images to define flame edges in a number of studies (Wang et al. 2019; Barlow et al.